 Before the night the flowers close and do not open if the weather is cloudy.
 This is an important factor when considering a visit to California poppy meadows.

 California poppy is highly variable.
 Some specialists divide them into a number of subspecies or even distinct species.

 Discovery of poppy fields

-In the early 19th century Russian empire organised several rather successful voyages around the world.
+In the early 19th century Russian Empire organized several rather successful voyages around the world.
 Thus the empire extended the political and economical contacts.
 During such voyages groups of scientists traditionally were taken aboard.
-Brig "Rurik" made its trip in 1815 – 1818.
-The botanist of the team was German Adelbert von Chamisso but enthomologist – Baltic German from the present day Estonia Friedrich von Eschscholtz.
+Brig “Rurik” made its trip in 1815 – 1818.
+The botanist of the team was German Adelbert von Chamisso but entomologist – Baltic German from the present-day Estonia Friedrich von Eschscholtz.
 Both became close friends during the expedition.
 When Chamisso described the beautiful orange Californian flower, he named the plant after his friend – Eschscholzia californica Cham.
-Letter "t" from the family of Eschscholtz somehow was lost.
+Letter “t” from the family of Eschscholtz somehow was lost.